Coimbatore Institute of Technology: Computer Science Department

-The department has signed MOUs with companies such as Microsoft, EMC2, Robert Bosch and TCS.
-The objective of these MOUs is to bridge the gap between academia and industry scenario.
-Every year TCS recognizes department’s outstanding students by awarding “Best Student” and “Best Project” awards.
-The department and Oklahoma State University jointly organized and conducted an International Conference on Sensors, Security, Software and Intelligent Systems (ISSSIS 2009) during 8–10 January 2009.

-Some of the major research areas which the faculty members and students working on are grid computing, cloud computing, wireless networks, database technologies, bioinformatics, image processing, software engineering data mining and web mining.

 Interface

 Interface, an inter-collegiate technical symposium, is conducted by the circuit branches of Coimbatore Institute of Technology.
 Interface is held for two days in the month of February every year and invites the university students across the country, helping the external university students to showcase their projects, present research papers, network with other university students and participate in various events on campus.
 This symposium is organized entirely by students—of various departments—from fund raising for the events to event management.

 Technovation

 It is a national level technical symposium by the Chemical, Civil and Mechanical engineering students conducted during September every year.